happylinks/blrplt/README.md

 # BLRPLT
 Blrplt is a relatively small boilerplate for [React](https://github.com/facebook/react) + [Redux](https://github.com/reactjs/redux) projects that takes care of server-side-rendering and prefetching API calls with [redux-saga](https://github.com/yelouafi/redux-saga).
-It let's you develop fast locally and will also let you create a server-script that uses redux-saga to prefetch your first api-calls and add them to your store on the server-side.
+It lets you develop fast locally and will also let you create a server-script that uses redux-saga to prefetch your first api-calls and add them to your store on the server-side.

 It also provides optional scripts to deploy directly to AWS Lambda by using [AWS Serverless Express](https://github.com/awslabs/aws-serverless-express).